samuelrieder/jaswig.github.io/_posts/2016-07-07-three-ways-to-boost-your-work-ethic.markdown

 *"Keep close to Nature's heart... and break clear away, once in awhile, and climb a mountain or spend a week in the woods.
 Wash your spirit clean. – John Muir -"*

-Inspiration on how to introduce fractal forms in architecture can be found in [this](http://blog.ted.com/architecture-infused-with-fractals-ron-eglash-and-xavier-vilalta/) TED blog post and a a review on a new book on fractal form in nature can be found [here](http://www.smithsonianmag.com/science-nature/science-behind-natures-patterns-180959033/?no-ist).
+Inspiration on how to introduce fractal forms in architecture can be found in [this](http://blog.ted.com/architecture-infused-with-fractals-ron-eglash-and-xavier-vilalta/) TED blog post and a review of a new book on fractal form in nature can be found [here](http://www.smithsonianmag.com/science-nature/science-behind-natures-patterns-180959033/?no-ist).

 ### Give yourself and others the space to slow down